What is High Range Drink Driving?

-If the court convicts a person of ‘high range drink driving’, it must disqualify him or her from driving for a period of time.
+If the court convicts a driver of high range pca, it must impose a period of disqualification from driving.

-In 2004, the NSW Court of Criminal Appeal handed-down a ‘guideline judgement’ on High Range PCA (see below) which basically told the lower courts not to treat offenders leniently.
+The NSW Court of Criminal Appeal handed-down a ‘guideline judgement’ on high range pca which essentially told the lower courts to treat the offence seriously, and impose consistent sentences.

-Since that time, the sentences imposed for persons convicted of ‘high range drink driving’ have increased significantly.
+Since the decision, the penalties imposed for high range pca have increased significantly.

 2nd or Subsequent Offence

 If it is a driver’s second or more major traffic offence within 5 years, the disqualification period is between 9 and 12 months followed by an interlock participation period of 48 months.